 Furthermore, in the past three years, we have performed fundamental investigations into the glowing combustion of wood-fiber insulation materials in order to characterize the glowing combustion processes.
 Within the framework of the research activities, we have formulated a new characteristic material parameter: the glimmer acceleration.
 The knowledge gained will be channeled into the development of a glowing combustion protection agent for future projects.

 In collaboration with the department “Technology for Wood and Natural Fiber-Based Materials”, we are developing flame-retardant wood-plastic composites (WPC) for application in facades.

 We characterize all the developed materials by means of thermal analysis (differential scanning calorimetry, thermogravimetric and thermomechanical analysis).
 The resulting gases can be analyzed by means of FTIR spectroscopy and mass spectrometry.
 In addition to a self-developed laboratory fire test and glowing combustion test rig, the Fraunhofer WKI also possesses medium-scale fire testing facilities (fire shaft in accordance with DIN 4102-15 (test for flame retardancy), small test rig in accordance with DIN 4102-8, fire case in accordance with DIN 50050-1 (test for normal inflammability) and a non-combustibility oven in accordance with DIN 4102).
-Since the middle of 2016, our department has had an accredited testing facility at its disposal for the determination of a building product's propensity to undergo continuous smoldering in accordance with DIN EN 16733.
+Since the middle of 2016, our department has had an testing facility at its disposal for the determination of a building product's propensity to undergo continuous smoldering in accordance with DIN EN 16733.